Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

-Actuator models were extracted in March~2019 and in October~2019 with the dataset available at that time and they have been used online during O3a and O3b respectively, in particular in the $h(t)$ online reconstruction processing.
+\lr{Initial and intermediate} actuator models were extracted in March~2019 and in October~2019 with the dataset available at that time.
+They have then been used online during O3a and O3b respectively, in particular in the $h(t)$ online reconstruction processing.
 The model parameters are summarized in table~\ref{tab:mirNE_models}.
-Figure~\ref{fig:mirNE_modelcomparison} shows a comparison of the NE mirror actuator models used online during O3a and during O3b with the model extracted using the whole calibration dataset at the end of O3 as shown in previous paragraphs.
+Figure~\ref{fig:mirNE_modelcomparison} shows a comparison of the NE mirror actuator models used online during O3a and during O3b with the model extracted using all the O3 calibration dataset as shown in previous paragraphs.
 More dataset and better measurements around 1~kHz showed the need to add a high-frequency zero, which was not included in the O3a online model.
 The O3b model is in agreement with the full model within better than 0.3\% and 1~\mus\ (8~mrad at 1~kHz).
 Due to the absence of a high-frequency zero in the O3a online model, differences are larger.
 In particular, for the modulus, the difference is up to 2\% at 1~kHz, but the agreement with the full model is still within 0.5\% up to 600~Hz.\\